Pyrethrum: Insecticides

 The flowers are pulverized and the active components, called pyrethrins, contained in the seed cases, are extracted and sold in the form of an oleoresin.
 This is applied as a suspension in water or oil, or as a powder.
 Pyrethrins attack the nervous systems of all insects, and inhibit female mosquitoes from biting.
 When present in amounts less than those fatal to insects, they still appear to have an insect repellent effect.
 They are harmful to fish, but are far less toxic to mammals and birds than many synthetic insecticides and are not persistent, being biodegradable and also decompose easily on exposure to light.
 They are considered to be amongst the safest insecticides for use around food.
-Kenya produced 90% (over 6,000 tonnes) of the world's pyrethrum in 1998, called py for short.
+In 1998 Kenya was producing 90% (over 6,000 tonnes) of the world's pyrethrum, called py for short.
 Production in Tanzania and Ecuador is also significant.
 Currently the world's major producer is Tasmania, Australia.